 Prior to serving at the department, she served as senior education counsel for former senator Edward M. Kennedy (D-MA), focusing on K–12 education, student loans, and national service policy.
 She also served as chief of staff at Uncommon Schools, a charter school management organization that builds and manages high-performing urban charter schools serving low-income students.

-Emma serves on the boards of Blue Engine and City Year New York, and is a nonresident senior fellow at the Center for American Progress.
+Emma serves on the boards of Blue Engine and Govern For America, on the Federal Advisory Committee of Results for America, and is a non-resident senior fellow at the Center for American Progress.
 She has a JD from Yale Law School and a bachelor’s degree from Brown University.
-She is a born-and-bred New Yorker, and lives in Brooklyn with her husband and two extremely energetic twin toddlers.